babylonlabs-io/networks/bbn-1/finality-providers/README.md

 ## Checklist

-- [ ] Follow the finality provider information registry
+- [ ] I have followed the finality provider information registry [guide](https://github.com/babylonlabs-io/networks/blob/ef18868512b0b9c823c653cdabc975f88b6fc7a2/bbn-1/finality-providers/README.md#L1)
-[guide](https://github.com/babylonlabs-io/networks/blob/ef18868512b0b9c823c653cdabc975f88b6fc7a2/bbn-1/finality-providers/README.md#L1)
-- [ ] Backup Mnemonic
+- [ ] I have backed up my mnemonic
 - [ ] I have read and agree to the [Babylon Ecosystem Participant License](https://docs.babylonlabs.io/assets/files/babylon-ecosystem-participant-license.pdf) and the [Babylon Ecosystem Participant Agreement](https://docs.babylonlabs.io/assets/files/babylon-ecosystem-participant-agreement.pdf).

 > [!CAUTION]
-> The loss of the (generated keys + mnemonic) makes the finality provider useless and unable to provide finality, which would lead to no transition to later phases of the Babylon networks.
+> The loss of the (generated keys + mnemonic) makes the finality provider useless and unable to provide finality, which would lead to no transition to later phases of the Babylon network.
 ```

 ### 6. Modifying Finality Provider Information